-Raw material blending
+Raw material blending:

 Ball mills or blungers are used for grinding.
-Raw materials such as china clay, bole clay, than clay, talc, potash, feldspar and quartz are mixed with water in proper proportion and grinded in a ball mill to form a homogenous mixture, i.e., slurry.
-Ball mills have pebbles and inner lining; depending on raw material quality and quantity the blending time varies, hence, ball mills are operated in batch process.
+Raw materials such as China clay, Plastic ball clay, Potash, Feldspar and Quartz are mixed with water in proper proportions and grinded in a ball mill to form a homogenous mixture, i.e., slurry.
+Ball mills have pebbles and inner lining; depending on raw material quality and quantity, the blending time varies; hence, ball mills are operated in batch process.

-Figure 14: Raw Material Blending (Wet ball milling)
+Figure 13: Raw material blending (wet ball milling)